WinterLab: Developing a low-cost, portable experiment platform to encourage engagement in the electronics lab: Field Testing

-\edddm{This is bolstered by responses provided in the anonymized surveys.
-The students voiced enthusiasm for the use of the board, and for} being involved in the development of a such a project\eddm{.
-One described the board as ``[w]ell explained and easy to understand how to use.''
-Others reported} enjoying the convenience of the automated functions and integrated data collection, saying that ``...[the \textit{WinterLab} platform] made the labs a lot easier since we were able to directly export and use data for our work.
-I enjoyed working with it a lot.''
-While, due to the nature of the pilot program, the students were not able to keep the boards permanently, \revMD{five students \edm{borrowed} the board over the summer in order to pursue their own creative projects, and one student} requested access to the source code for both the board and interface (which had not previously been made fully available).
+Although our ability to make a quantitative assessment of improved learning experiences in the inquiry-based activities is limited, student responses to the \Winterlab platform were positive throughout the laboratory sessions, and this is bolstered by their responses to the set of anonymized surveys.
+While the students generally felt that the inquiry-based curriculum had been more challenging than that faced by their traditionally-instructed peers, they voiced enthusiasm for the use of the \Winterlab platform, and for being involved in the development of such a project.
+One described the platform as "[w]ell explained and easy to understand how to use."
+Others reported enjoying the convenience of the automated functions and integrated data collection, saying that "...[the \Winterlab platform] made the labs a lot easier since we were able to directly export and use data for our work.
+I enjoyed working with it a lot."
+Although students did not have the opportunity to participate in both the pilot and traditional-style labs, these comparisons between the two are likely informed by discussions with their peers, and comparisons to previous courses taken.